-Certain bills can still be paid from frozen accounts
+Certain bills can still be paid from frozen current accounts

-Provided there are sufficient funds on the account and the payments are allowed by law, certain bills can be paid using the frozen accounts.
-Certain payments can also be processed such as bills and payments related to
+Provided there are sufficient funds on the account and the payments are allowed by law, certain bills can be paid using the frozen current accounts.
+Certain payments via direct debit or standing order linked to a frozen personal account in the surviving partner’s can also be processed.

 - medical and care costs for the deceased